JetBrains/kotlin/GRADLE_PLUGIN.md

 ## Publishing to Maven

 Publishing the Kotlin/Native artifacts depends on mechanisms which were introduced in Gradle Native support, e.g. Gradle's metadata feature.
-Thus some additional steps are required.
-First of all, the gradle version shouldn't be less than gradle version of kotlin native plugin it depends on (currently Gradle 4.7).
-Before Gradle 5.0, feature [GRADLE_METADATA](https://github.com/gradle/gradle/blob/master/subprojects/docs/src/docs/design/gradle-module-metadata-specification.md) should be enabled for build. e.g. in settings.gradle
+So some additional steps are required.
+First of all, the gradle version shouldn't be less than the gradle version of kotlin native plugin that it depends on (currently Gradle 4.7).
+Before Gradle 5.0, the feature [GRADLE_METADATA](https://github.com/gradle/gradle/blob/master/subprojects/docs/src/docs/design/gradle-module-metadata-specification.md) should be enabled for the build. e.g. in settings.gradle
 ````
 enableFeaturePreview('GRADLE_METADATA')
 ````

-Some maven repositories require some declarations in `pom` files, that should be presents in all auxiliary `pom` files ( platform x build types).
-To meet this requirement the Kotlin/Native plugin has following syntax to do it:
+Some Maven repositories require some declarations in the `pom` files, that should be present in all auxiliary `pom` files ( platform x build types).
+To meet this requirement the Kotlin/Native plugin has the following syntax to do it:

  ````
  konanArtifacts {